 A crucial aspect of any workplace, not only does successful teamwork benefit the group as a whole, but it can also enhance personal development for the individuals involved.
 Essential attributes of teamwork such as communication, commitment, providing support, and sharing ideas and responsibility are exercised and reinforced when working on teamwork projects.
 Once the project has been accomplished, members of the team can walk away with their improved skills and apply them elsewhere in their work or even personal life.

 For teamwork to be achieved, there has to be great leadership in command.
-Teamwork can’t work without someone guiding the group, and ensuring that everyone knows their role, and is on the same page.
-A leader’s role is to also coordinate the activity amongst the group, as well as encourage communication and collaboration — this is pretty much the same for a project manager.
+Teamwork can’t work without someone guiding the group, ensuring that everyone knows their role, and is on the same page.
+A leader, who is also usually the project manager as well, is also responsible for coordinating the activity amongst the group, as well as encouraging communication and collaboration.

-We all know that for teamwork projects to succeed, good project management needs to be implemented, as well as a great teamwork software.
+We all know that for teamwork projects to succeed, good project management needs to be implemented.
 While the practice of project management can be done solo, in order to achieve the plan’s purpose, it can’t happen without a team.
-Even after the initial project plan has been created, and the project activity has started, the project manager, too, has to engage in teamwork to accomplish a successful delivery.
+Even after the initial project plans have been created, and the project activity has started, the project manager, too, has to engage in teamwork to accomplish a successful delivery.
 (You can see how one cannot work without the other)

-The part that a project manager plays is that of a leader’s: to facilitate activity, delegate tasks, instruct the team, offer support, and ensure communication and collaboration is on point.
-A great way to coordinate all of this is to use project management software, as this not only allows the project manager to keep on top of things, but it also works as a teamwork app to ensure everyone on the team is doing their bit and is working towards the same goal.
+The part that a project manager plays is that of a leader: to facilitate activity, delegate tasks, instruct the team, offer support, and ensure communication and collaboration is on point.

 Tick these off your lists, and your team is on its way to making the dream work:

-1) Ensure everyone is familiar with who they’re working with
+1) Ensure everyone is familiar with whom they’re working

-If the project team consists of people from different departments, or individuals who were newly recruited and placed together, set aside a time before the project starts for everyone to get to know each other.
+If the project team consists of people from different departments or individuals who were newly recruited and placed together, set aside a time before the project starts for everyone to get to know each other.
+You could even introduce a teamwork project management tutorial that could help with the process.
 Knowing the people you are working with creates a better work environment, and it also means that people are less likely to be self-conscious to ask for assistance and/or advice.